Buy or Sell Novavax Inc. (NVAX) Stock Now | Don’t Try to Be a Top Gun

 NVAX’s Market Performance

-NVAX stocks went up by 5.08% for the week, with a monthly jump of 30.66% and a quarterly performance of 5.07%, while its annual performance rate touched 3055.50%.
-The volatility ratio for the week stands at 9.43% while the volatility levels for the past 30 days are set at 10.56% for Novavax Inc..
-The simple moving average for the period of the last 20 days is 12.90% for NVAX stocks with a simple moving average of 60.02% for the last 200 days.
+NVAX stocks went down by -8.60% for the week, with a monthly jump of 33.30% and a quarterly performance of 13.59%, while its annual performance rate touched 2784.25%.
+The volatility ratio for the week stands at 8.40% while the volatility levels for the past 30 days are set at 10.77% for Novavax Inc..
+The simple moving average for the period of the last 20 days is -4.55% for NVAX stocks with a simple moving average of 41.17% for the last 200 days.

 Analysts’ Opinion of NVAX